ibm-cloud-docs/CDN/getting-started.md

 # Getting Started

 IBM Cloud Content Delivery Network (CDN) can be used for a variety of industry solutions--including media, entertainment, software, gaming, banking, and e-commerce--to meet the needs of your businesses.
 IBM Cloud has partnered with Akamai to offer the most comprehensive Content Delivery Network features, while maintaining affordability.
-This partnership features edge servers in 36 countries, to bring the content closest to where you need it most--your users.
+This partnership features edge servers in [36 countries](edge-servers.html#list-of-edge-servers), to bring the content closest to where you need it most--your users.

 ## Before you begin

 Before you begin using IBM Cloud Content Delivery Network, you'll first need an [IBMid](https://www.ibm.com/account/us-en/signup/register.html).
-You can then order your Content Delivery Network service through your [IBM Cloud Account](https://console.bluemix.net/registration/), or through the new [IBM Cloud CDN Customer Portal](https://control.softlayer.com), depending on your preference.
+You can then order your Content Delivery Network service through your [IBM Cloud Dashboard](https://console.bluemix.net/catalog/infrastructure/cdn-powered-by-akamai), or through the new [IBM Cloud CDN Customer Portal](https://control.softlayer.com/network/cdn), depending on your preference.

 If you need assistance in obtaining an account to use IBM Cloud Content Delivery Network, you can [contact your IBM sales representative](https://www.ibm.com/cloud-computing/bluemix/contact-us) for additional guidance on getting started.